voldikss/vim-floaterm/README.md

 ![](https://user-images.githubusercontent.com/20282795/91368959-fee00f00-e83c-11ea-9002-cab992d30794.png)

-Besides, there is a neovim only `hi-group` which can be used to configure no-current-focused window(`:help NormalNC`).
+Besides, there is a neovim only highlight group which can be used to configure no-current-focused window(`:help NormalNC`).
 It's also linked to `Normal` by default.

 ```vim
 " Configuration example